Cheers.My vision is to uplift and inspire peers to take action to achieve your goals.

-My memoir, Left of the Dial, is now available on Amazon and will be available shortly as a Kindle e-book.
-Two self-help books will be published after this book.
+My memoir, Left of the Dial, is available now as a print book and Kindle e-book.

 Enjoy.Buy on Amazon

-Left of the DialLeft of the Dial is available on Amazon and will be available shortly in a Kindle e-book.
+Left of the DialLeft of the Dial is now available in print and as a Kindle e-book

 "Left of the Dial describes a journey of reclamation.
 Its narrative culminates into a surprise success ending making it an inspirational guide as well as a primer for those dealing with mental issues and for their families.
 At times heartbreaking, at other times funny, but always from the heart, Bruni's use of dialogue and idiosyncratic detail results in a lively and a profound read."
 Judith Carrington, Chair Media & Advocacy Group, NAMI-NYC Metro